btskinner/collegecost/methodology/index.md

 To compute the weighted average price for each county in each year,
-          \\(WAP_{iy}\\), these weights are applied to a vector of yearly institutional costs, \\(price_{ky}\\), that are taken from IPEDS, and summed with that year.
+          \\(WAP_{iy}\\), these weights are applied to a vector of yearly institutional costs, \\(price_{ky}\\), that are taken from IPEDS, and summed within that year.
 This results in an average postsecondary price for each county in each year.
 We repeat this process for different samples of schools: all Title IV schools, all public schools, all pubic four-year